Hail Damage on Corn

 tonnage yet this year?
 Frankly the options are few this late in the

-- Absolutely do not plant sorghum-sudangrass or sudangrass.
+- Do not plant sorghum-sudangrass or sudangrass.
 This

 is a warm season annual that will grow only very little when the average